AngelShex/Challenge-One-Module/README.md

 Will also connect employers and buyers best suited social media apps that will generate more traction.

 ### Installation
-This is the links to deploy the file file:///Users/angelshelton/Documents/BootCamp/Challenge-One-Module/index.html#social-media-marketing
+This is the links to deploy the file https://angelshex.github.io/Challenge-One-Module/  this will help users navigate to my site as well as heading over to my git hub account and seeing the websites URL here is a link to my Git Hub account https://github.com/AngelShex/Challenge-One-Module